sayandas96476/rag_demo/README.md

 ## Architecture

 1. **User Input**:
-   - Users provide Wikipedia URLs.
+   - Users provide Wikipedia URLs via the UI.

 2. **Wikipedia Content Fetching**:
-   - The `WikipediaContentFetcher` class fetches and cleans the text from the provided URLs.
+   - The `WikipediaContentFetcher` class fetches the content of Wikipedia pages and cleans up unnecessary references (like citation numbers).

 3. **Text Preprocessing**:
-   - The text is cleaned and split into smaller chunks for easier processing.
+   - The `TextPreprocessor` class processes the fetched text, removing unwanted line breaks and combining sentences to improve chunking.

 4. **Document Splitting**:
-   - The text is divided into smaller, manageable chunks.
+   - The `DocumentSplitter` class splits the cleaned text into smaller chunks (documents) that are easier to manage for further processing.

-5. **Reranking**:
+5. **Embedding & Reranking**:
+   - **Embedding**: Text chunks are processed into embeddings using models like Cohere for semantic understanding.
-   - The `CohereReranker` ranks the chunks based on relevance to the user's query.
+   - **Reranking**: The `CohereReranker` ranks the text chunks based on their relevance to the user's query using embeddings and semantic analysis.
+The model chooses the top-ranked documents to provide context for the answer.

 6. **Answer Generation**:
-   - The `GroqGenerator` generates answers based on the ranked text chunks.
+   - The `GroqGenerator` class generates the answer based on the reranked documents.
+It sends a query to an AI model (hosted via the Groq API), which generates the response based solely on the relevant chunks.

 ## Flow Diagram:

 ```
 User Input → WikipediaContentFetcher → Preprocessed Content
      ↑                               ↓
-    Query → CohereReranker → Reranked Chunks → GroqGenerator → Answer
+   Query → Embedding (Cohere) → Rerank Documents → GroqGenerator → Answer
 ```

+### LLM Models, Embedding, and Reranking:
+- **Cohere (Embedding & Reranking)**:
+   - The Cohere API is used for two key tasks:
+     1. **Embedding**: Converts text into vector representations (embeddings) that capture the semantic meaning of the content.
+     2. **Reranking**: Given a user's query, the `CohereReranker` uses the embeddings to rank the documents based on relevance, selecting the top chunks to form context for answering the query.

+- **Groq API (Answer Generation)**:
+   - Once relevant chunks are selected, the `GroqGenerator` sends these to the Groq API, which uses an LLM model to generate an answer based on the context provided.

 ## Project Structure